Here’s how the GOP infrastructure plan stacks up against Biden’s transportation plans

 Capito, her party’s leader on the Environment and Public Works Committee, said she hoped the proposal would be a starting point for negotiations with the White House.

-On proposed transportation funding, the two plans at first glance might not look so far apart, proposing something close to a half-trillion dollars in spending, but there’s a key difference.
+On transportation funding, the two plans at first glance might not look so far apart, proposing something close to a half-trillion dollars in spending.
+But there’s a key difference.

 Congress typically passes long-term transportation funding bills, currently worth about $300 billion over five years.
 For example, between 2016 and 2020, Congress provided the $300 billion for roads, transit and rail, with a separate measure funding airports.
 The Biden plan expects that Congress will continue to provide at least that much money in the coming years.
 But the Republican proposal includes that $300 billion as part of its total.